 If this helps you speed up your slow WordPress admin panel problem, well, you’re welcome!
 Uploading fresh versions of files can solve other problems too.

 10. Change A Theme

 This may sound weird, but a WordPress theme can have additional functionality that may cause a slow admin panel.
 Developers sometimes add some features right in the functions.php file.
 This way a part of a theme behaves like a plugin of sorts.

 To test and fix this, try going back to the default WordPress Twenty Seventeen theme.
 You can also apply one from our fastest WordPress Themes list.
-(This is also something you should do to improve overall site’s speed)
+(This is also something you should do to improve the overall site’s speed)